NavigationContentFooter

 • bigdata

-The project started in 2010 at LinkedIn and released to the open source community on GitHub where it gained rapid attention.
+The project started in 2010 at LinkedIn and was released to the open-source community on GitHub where it gained rapid attention.
 It became part of the Apache Foundation in 2011.

-Kafka has been implemented by many companies at any size because of its flexibility, immense scalability (you can grow your Kafka cluster by adding additional brokers without any impact on the system and handle trillions of messages) and redundancy.
+Kafka has been implemented by many companies of any size because of its flexibility, immense scalability (you can grow your Kafka cluster by adding additional brokers without any impact on the system and handle trillions of messages), and redundancy.

 Before you start